shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 2. Click on the link to your preconfigured instance.
     - You will be asked to sign-in before accessing your instance in the AWS EC2 Console.

-3. In the AWS sign-in page, enter the **Account ID** which was emailed to you
+3. In the AWS sign-in page, enter the **Account ID** which was emailed to you.

 4. Click **Next**.